 Web traffic takes the stake as one of the most vital online channels, but you might be surprised to learn that 27% of small businesses don’t have a website, according to a survey.
 Social media remains a powerful marketing channel, and you can leverage it for more results, in case you don’t have a website.

 Surely, combined with a web presence, social media yields more results.
 However, they can work together well in tandem by circulating your content between the two.
 For example, you could share a piece of UGC on Instagram, directing users to a specific product on your website.
 You could also feature that same piece of UGC in a carousel on that product’s page on your website.
 This creates a positive feedback loop of engagement on both channels.

 Words and images are powerful tools.
 By building a content marketing strategy and publishing useful content consistently, you’ll surpass the results of traditional marketing for the same budget.
 Also, content marketing allows you to build a diverse business by reaching and connecting with audiences from around the globe.

 Content marketing can help you generate demand for your products/services regardless of your business model.
 No matter the number of competitors in the market, as long as you provide helpful content, you’ll connect with potential buyers on a deeper level, build relationships and partnerships, and turn them into conversions.

-Roman Shvydun writes informative articles about marketing, business, productivity, workplace culture, etc. His articles focus on balancing information with SEO needs, but never at the expense of providing an entertaining read.
+Roman Shvydun writes informative articles about email account management, marketing, business, productivity, workplace culture, etc. His articles focus on balancing information with SEO needs, but never at the expense of providing an entertaining read.
 See a few more examples of Roman’s articles by visiting his Twitter.